pseandersson/hyperbolic-algo/README.md

 Higher precisions decreases the error, it can be seen for all cases.
 The precision is dropped when changing to transforms on the form $M_D(A,O,\xi,0)$, which could be explained that there are so many heavy numerical operations which affects the precision.
-By simplifying the equations the error cut by half its size.
 Since higher precision was not investigated, is is from this shortage of data possible to make following assumption:

 $$
 \begin{equation}